 The preaching is Christ-centered, expositional, and practical.
 We seek to explain Scripture in its original historical context, demonstrate its connection to the person and work of Jesus Christ, and show why it matters for living today.
 By God’s word we are convicted, challenged, refreshed, encouraged, and by God’s grace we are transformed more and more into the image of Christ.
 Our sermons are available in the resource section: Sermon Audio

 What version of the Bible do you preach from?

 We preach from the English Standard Version of the Bible.
 Check out this link to learn why we use the ESV: About the ESV

 No, not if you’re asking if people have to get dressed up.
 We only ask that people meet the biblical dress code of modesty (1 Tim 2.9; 1 Pet 3:1-6).

 Do you have child care?

 Yes we do.
-Most of the children stay in the service and worship with their parents, but we also have a nursery for children four and under, as well as a cry room at the back of the auditorium.
+Most of the children stay in the service and worship with their parents, but we also have a nursery for children two and under, as well as a cry room at the back of the auditorium.
 Parents or siblings of a child in the nursery are the one only ones allowed to pick up the child after the service.
 Children who have shown symptoms of illness within 24 hours of a church service should not be left in the nursery.